He Despises the Riba-Eaters

 Usury is normally defined as “the act of lending money at an exorbitant rate of interest.”
 Usury is the word used in Fakhry’s interpretation of the Koran when referring to any moneys earned from the “rental” of money.
 I have seen the word “interest” used in other interpretations of Allah’s revelations.
 Interest may be a more accurate word than usury when referring to Allah’s prohibition against charging a fee for the use of your money by another person or organization.

-For Allah, the earning of even a penny’s worth of interest is a sin, a capital office (pun intended).
-For Him and His Messenger, interest and usury are synonymous.
+For Allah, the earning of even a penny’s worth of interest is a serious sin.
+For God and His Messenger, interest and usury are synonymous.
 Allah even makes a distinction between simple and compound interest.
 Both types are forbidden.

 2:276 Allah prohibits usury and does not bless it; but He compounds alms.
 And Allah does not like a vicious unbeliever.